Arisien/minesweeper/README.md

 Field is a class containing all of the core functionality for a Minesweeper board, but lacking a I/O system making it not directly usable by users.

-* `Field (int h, int w, int b)` - The constructor takes 3 parameters for the dimensions of the playing field (h & w), as well as the amount of mines (b).
+* `Field (int h, int w, int m)` - The constructor takes 3 parameters for the dimensions of the playing field (h & w), as well as the amount of mines (m).
 It will then generate the field, mines, and mark all tiles with their coresponding values.

 * `int state` - This is state of the field, and is represented by integer enums.
 S_PLAYING means the field has not been completely cleared and flagged, S_WON means it has, and S_LOST means a mine has been triggered.